 This cannot be emphasised enough.
 I’ve seen year after year landlords and letting agents making very basic, yet easily preventable mistakes, which cause them to fail to prove to an adjudicator the condition of the property before and after the tenancy.
 After all, a check-in inventory is there to protect you in case the property isn’t returned in an acceptable condition.

 Seems obvious, but it’s surprising how easily this can be overlooked.
 If it’s not mentioned, or worse the wrong address is written, then you’ll have a very hard time proving your case to the adjudicator.

 Easily missed, the inventory report must relate to the tenant.
 Otherwise, it could have been for a previous tenant.

-Equally, the photographs should ideally be embedded into the document so that is it is clear these are the relating photographs.
+Equally, the photographs should ideally be embedded into the document so that it is clear these are related photographs.